deepr41/budget_bot/README.md

 #### /add: This option is for adding your expenses
  1. It will give you the list of categories to choose from.
  2. You will be prompted to enter the amount corresponding to your spending
- 3.The message will be prompted to notify the addition of your expense with the amount,date, time and category
+ 3. The message will be prompted to notify the addition of your expense with the amount,date, time and category

 #### /analytics: This option gives user a graphical representation of their expenditures
  You will get an option to choose the type of data you want to see.